 “Even if people are feeling fairly well, they’re highly contagious, and that’s the real danger,” said Dr. Robert Murphy, a Northwestern University infectious disease specialist and global health expert.

-Morrison, a 37-year-old web developer who lives 60 miles north of Seattle, started to feel run down the evening of Monday, March 2.
+Morrison, a 37-year-old web developer who lives 60 miles north of Seattle, started to feel run down in early March 2020.

 First came the cough and extreme fatigue.
 Then her temperature rose to 99.7°F (37.6°C).
 Nothing too worrisome, so she decided to just work from home for a few days.

 Garret recalls Morrison saying her lungs started to “feel weird” a few days later.
 “I told her that, per literally everything I was reading, she should only go to the doctor if it was really serious,” Garret told Healthline.

 But later that week, Morrison’s lips, fingers, and toes were tinged blue.
 They headed to the local emergency room.

 Morrison tested negative for the flu, but her X-rays pointed to pneumonia.
 A nurse said they’d run a COVID-19 test, the results of which would be available in 24 to 48 hours.

 In the days that followed, Morrison’s fever bounced from 97.1°F to 102.8°F (36.2°C to 39.3°C).

 She felt ill and had fatigue and a fever.
 Her symptoms worsened.
 She still hadn’t received her COVID-19 test results, so she visited a local clinic doing drive-thru COVID-19 testing on people with respiratory symptoms.